BramVanImpeUcll/distributed-applications/exercises/8_registry_mix_exercises_complete/02_synthesis_exercise/assignment.md

 While there are still some kinks that should be ironed out, we now have a very simple game server.
 Well, at least the instance managing part at least.

-## Task 7 - algorithm based on N players in instance
+## Task 7 - Algorithm based on N players in instance

-Right now we're assigning players randomly over our instances.
-In a game context, users can log out, which means that the "random" algorithm won't be the best choice.
-If you provide the option that users can change instances themselves, this problem might even become worse over time.
+Right now we're assigning players over our instances based on periodic reports.
+If you provide the option that users can change instances themselves, load might become worse over time.
 This task will let you implement another strategy to assign new connections.

 The proposed algorithm assigns a player based on a weighted percentage.
 This percentage is calculated based on the current connected players to an instance.
 It is not necessary to do this perfectly, as we don't have real-time feed from our instances (regarding connected players).
 This would only cause a lot of messages that don't have a lot of added value anyway.

-Question to you: why do you think least first isn't a good choice as an algorithm?
+Question to you: why do you think the current least first approach isn't a good choice as an algorithm?

 <details><summary>Answer:</summary>
 <p>

-* We don't have a realtime feed, causing to "overload" an instance every 10 seconds
+* We don't have a realtime feed, causing to "overload" an instance during 10 seconds
 * Traffic, and thus also workload, isn't distributed evenly.
 Once instance is handling a lot of new players at once
 * This will result in another instance handling new connections roughly every 10 seconds.
 Thus mitigating the problem up until a certain point where there are similar-loaded instances.
 This isn't the case when a new instance shows up, as it will be the least connected server for longer than 10 seconds.
 This extremely loaded instance will thus be very busy, causing a delay to new players that want to log in.